 Nilsa is a practicing nurse at the Department of Neurosurgery at the Vienna University Hospital AKH.
 She is President of the Austrian Association of Neurosurgical Nurses, Representative of Austria to the European Association of Neuroscience Nurses and Austrian representative to the World Federation of Neuroscience Nurses.

-Jane holds a PhD in Applied Geology and Geothermal Hydrology and is currently Section Head in the Division of Asia and the Pacific, Department of Technical Cooperation of the International Atomic Energy Agency (IAEA).
-She has over 30 years of professional work experience in environment, geothermal energy and programme management in the Philippines and at the IAEA.
+Jane holds a PhD in Applied Geology and Geothermal Hydrology and is currently a director for the Asia and Pacific programme of an international organization based in Vienna.
+She has over 30 years of professional work experience in environment, geothermal energy and programme management in the Philippines and internationally.

 Efren formerly worked at the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), where he headed a unit responsible for the worldwide communications network which connects monitoring stations to its International Data Centre in Vienna.
 Prior to this, Dr. Abaya was a professor and former Chairman of the Electrical Engineering Department at the University of the Philippines.